walrusen/oha_crm/README.md

-# 🚀 OrderFlow CRM - Smart Order & Workflow Management System
+# 🚀  Oha CRM - Smart Order & Workflow Management System

-**OrderFlow CRM** is a **fully customizable and open-source** Customer Relationship Management (CRM) system built with **FastAPI**.
+**Oha CRM** is a **fully customizable and open-source** Customer Relationship Management (CRM) system built with **FastAPI**.
 It provides a high-performance backend for managing **orders, customer relationships, team workflows, and business analytics** in an easy and efficient way.

 ### **🔹 Key Features**
 - **📦 Order Management** – Create, update, and track customer orders effortlessly.